The Iranians worships their Leader: Khamenei’s picture is everywhere.

 I am Iranian – the burden of Syrian’s shame looms before me and all my fellow citizens.

-Where is the force that would intervene and break this deadly, oppressive bond between Iran and her Leader?
+Where is the force that would intervene and break this deadly, oppressive bond between Iran and its Leader?
+Why Worshipping the Leader?

 The Phoney President …